+ + News and Information + +

 The most recent news isn't necessarily at the top of the page, and new information is added to earlier items where relevant.
 Clicking on some of the photos will bring up a larger version.

 !!News Flash!!
-Gnome spotted on Trans Pennine Trail
+Gnomes spotted on Trans Pennine Trail

-A gnome has been seen on a quiet part of the TPT between Penistone and Dunford Bridge, where several tiny doors have also appeared recently.
+Two gnomes have been seen on a quiet part of the TPT between Penistone and Dunford Bridge, where several tiny doors have also appeared recently.
 It was also rumoured that a tree is growing upside down in the same area.
-Trail users have been advised to be wary if travelling beyond Penistone.
+Trail users have been advised to be very wary if travelling beyond Penistone...

 Tour de Yorkshire - Stage 3 Sunday 30th April 2017